History of the Palace of Versailles: Second Empire & the start of the Third Republic

 During the Second Empire, the museum remained essentially intact.
 The palace did serve as the backdrop for a number of state events including the visit by Queen Victoria.

 The palace was the site of seminal events in French and European history during the Franco-Prussian War (1870-1871) and the subsequent birth of the French Third Republic.
-During the Franco-Prussian War, the town of Versailles was occupied by invading German troops and became the headquarters of the German high-command.
+During the Franco-Prussian War, the town of Versailles was occupied by invading German troops and became the headquarters of the German General Staff.
 The Hall of Mirrors and the ground floor galleries were turned into a field hospital for injured German soldiers.
 It was in the Hall of Mirrors that Wilhelm I was declared German Emperor on 18 January 1871, before a crowd of officers and German princes.
 The symbolism of an enemy Prussian being crowned at Versailles, in a room whose ceiling depicts Louis XIV's victories against the Germans, was a source of bitter humiliation for the French.

 When the Paris Commune erupted in the aftermath of the war (March 1871), the newly-formed National Assembly and its executive Adolphe Thiers evacuated Paris for Versailles.
 The deputies slept in the Hall of Mirrors and held their sessions in the Royal Opera house.
 For warmth, they burnt wood paneling that was in storage.

-After the Commune was suppressed, the Versailles Opéra was the seat of the National Assembly until the Third Republic was definitively established in 1875.
-At that time, it was decided that the Senate should remain in the Opéra, while a new assembly room was commissioned to house the Chamber of Deputies.
+After the Commune was suppressed, the Versailles Opera was the seat of the National Assembly until the Third Republic was definitively established in 1875.
+At that time, it was decided that the Senate should remain in the Opera, while a new assembly room was commissioned to house the National Assembly.
 It was designed by Edmond de Joly and built within the central court of the South Wing.
-The Assemblée nationale, as the room became known, was inaugurated on 6 March 1876, and would host the Chamber of Deputies until they returned to the Palais Bourbon in 1879.
+The Assemblée nationale, as the room became known, was inaugurated on 6 March 1876, and would host the National Assembly until they returned to the Palais Bourbon in 1879.
 The same year the Senate too returned to Paris, relocating to the Palace of Luxembourg.
 Until 1958, every President of France was elected by the two chambers assembled for the purpose in the Assemblée nationale auditorium at Versailles.